Appdynamics/windowsevents-monitoring-extension-for-MA/README.md

 ## Configuration

 The `config.json` file is used to configure the Windows Events Monitoring Extension.
-You must restart the Machine Agent after modifying the `config.json` file.
 The following settings are available:

 - `lastRun`: Used internally to track the last run time.
 Initially set to `null`.
 Example: `"lastRun": 1617184000`
 - `controllerURL`: The URL of the AppDynamics controller.
 Example: `"controllerURL": "http://appdynamics-controller.example.com:8090"`